signorpipo/wle-consolevr/README.md

   - Filter by message type, like log, error, warn, and info
   - Clear the console
   - Scroll up and down
-  - Show and hide the Console VR by pressing L3 + R3
+  - Show and hide the Console VR
   - Get a pulse notification on your gamepad when a new message is received
   - Choose your handedness
   - Be marvelous